iirlas/Game-2332-Repo/README.md

 02/23/2016:
 Name suggestions, pick a name!
-Our Choice for title: "Atomic Pawnguin Smackdown"
+Our Choice for title: "Atomic Penguin Warfare"

 ## *The Idea*
 Military pawnguin civil war, scientist just discovered the Atomic Pawnguin, their leaders begin fighting over a fish and thus the war begins on a tile map in a 1v1 turn based game.

 ## Making The Game
-We are using a custom engine created in another class by 2 of our memebers.
+Game is written in C++ and based on Directx9 and FMOD.
+Engine and Windows framework are custom built by Issac Irlas.
+Art is by Patricia Sipes.
+Menu System by Nicholas Pastrano.
+Game Requirements set by class assigment.
+Game Design group developed and implemented.

 ## Mechanics